YeGrantyuan/DesignPattern/README.md

 # DesignPattern
 Design pattern code.
-All of code was write by jang language
+All of code was writen by jang language